Iris Angola Association: Activities

 Director Carlos Fernandes participated in a Facebook live event with the U.S. embassy in 2021.

-With the support of the United Nations Development Program, Iris Angola launched a photo exhibition called "See Beyond Your Prejudice" in 2022.
+With the support of the United Nations Development Program (UNDP), Iris Angola launched a photo exhibition called "See Beyond Your Prejudice" in 2022.

 Iris Angola organized the first Miss Trans Angola pageant in 2024.
 That year, it also argued in for the inclusion on a sexual orientation questionnaire on the country's census.
-A second Miss Trans Angola pageant is being held in 2025.